giild/menuexample/README.md

 1. To start the project in NodeJS run "npm start"

 2. To create a build of the website run "npm run build"

+## CSS Tips

+1. the example defines a wild card style in App.css.
+In practice, you shouldn't do this.
+It's handy for demo purposes, but doing it in a real project will cause a lot of pain.

+2. try to organize your styles to make it easier to maintain.
+A style that spans multiples pages should go in App.css.
+Styles that are used by a single page can go in the page level CSS file.

+3. define the font family in App.css

+4. make sure to test your website on multiple browsers and platforms to make sure it looks consistent